 Thus, PQQ may have been present throughout early biological conception and evolution.
 PQQ is also a potent plant growth factor.
 Consequently, for animals and humans, there has been constant exposure to PQQ.
 [Potential physiological importance of pyrroloquinoline quinone.]

-Yes, these scientists who wrote this paper are pretty sure that someday PQQ will be treated as a vitamin and a minimal daily requirement will be established.
+Yes, the scientists who wrote this paper are pretty sure that someday PQQ will be treated as a vitamin, and a minimal daily requirement will be established.

 So let’s sum up what we’ve got so far.